Sharp error bounds for approximate eigenvalues and singular values from subspace methods: Introduction

 \paragraph{Key contributions} Motivated by the above discussion, in this paper we derive bounds of the form

 where $c$ is a modest constant such that $ c\rightarrow 1$ as $E\rightarrow 0$.
-Our proposed bounds are particularly good in the case where the extremal eigenvalues are sought and the residuals are graded.
+Our proposed bounds are particularly good in the case where the extremal eigenvalues are sought and the residuals are graded (but these conditions are not required for the bounds to be applicable).
 In this context, we show that our bounds are significantly sharper than those in the literature, including \cite{LiLi,Parlett98}, accurately reflecting the error observed in practice.
-Moreover, contrarily to \Cref{eq:classicalbd}, our bound \Cref{eq:goal} is also suitable for clustered eigenvalues, as the gap $\eta_i=\min_j |\theta_i-\lambda_j(A_2)|$ is much larger than the denominator in \Cref{eq:classicalbd}.
+Moreover, contrarily to \Cref{eq:classicalbd}, our bound \Cref{eq:goal} is also suitable for clustered eigenvalues, as $\mbox{Gap}_i$ is much larger than the denominator $\widetilde{\mbox{gap}}_i$ in \Cref{eq:classicalbd}.

 Since the constant $c$ above converges to $1$ as $E\rightarrow 0$, we have

 and we show that this asymptotic bound is sharp, that is, it cannot be improved without more information about the eigenvalues of $A_2$.